 To illustrate this approach, he shared several examples including:

 - CCH Axcess: The tax profession’s only modular cloud-based solution

 - OneSumX: An ecosystem of complementary and comprehensive solutions and services to manage the intersection of governance, finance, risk and compliance

 - Kleos: The only product available that offers a next generation cloud platform supporting both the practice and business of law, and is fully compliant with local regulations

 Corporate business strategy

-With this in mind, Entricken went on to explain how the Company’s 2016-2018 Corporate business strategy of a) Expanding market coverage b) Driving operational efficiencies and c) Delivering expert digital solutions, is designed to help Wolters Kluwer capitalise on these approaches and so, realise the full potential of digital.
+With this in mind, Entricken went on to explain how the company’s 2016-2018 corporate business strategy of a) Expanding market coverage b) Driving operational efficiencies and c) Delivering expert digital solutions, is designed to help Wolters Kluwer capitalize on these approaches and so, realize the full potential of digital.